saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

     pprint(jun_ospf_neighbor_extensive('username_123', 'password_123', host ))
 ```

-When we run it, we get the following:
+Using `sys.argv` we can target individual devices when we run the script like so:

 ```bash
 [said@server]$ python get_ospf.py ar01.ams